 Change passwords frequently

 Employees should be reminded to use strong passwords as a habit.
 They should also be reminded to keep changing their passwords frequently, may be once a month or every three months.
-You can even make it mandatory by denying access after a certain period if the password hasn’t been changed in a while.
+You can even make it mandatory by requiring a password change and/or denying access if the password hasn’t been changed in a specified timeframe.

 Note: Technology cannot solve what are, in reality, human problems.
 This dictum applies to organizational cybersecurity.
 According to IBM, over 95% of cybersecurity incidents arise from human error.
 Organizations looking to strengthen their cybersecurity as part of IT transformation must focus on addressing their employees’ poor IT security habits.
 The undesirable behaviors can be identifiable by the behavioral biases employees usually exhibit while taking security-related decisions.